la2050/archive/_projects/2016/those-who-can-teach-elevating-teacher-solutions-for-student-needs.md

   with opportunities to learn about education policy, network with policy makers, and participate in leadership development and advocacy campaigns to make LA a great place to learn and teach.
+project_proposal_impact:
+  - College matriculation rates
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Student education pipeline
+  - Students’ perceived sense of safety at and on the way to school
+  - Suspension and expulsion rates
 category: learn
 body_class: blueberry